KelvinAkpobome/KelvinAkpobome/README.md

 #### 🛠️ Languages and Tools:
 These are the ones I work/have worked with.
 However I am open to learning new technologies as needed.
-- Node.js, Express
+- Node.js, Express, Golang
 - MongoDB, MySQL, PostgreSQL
 - Web servers, Nginx and Apache tomcat
-- Terraform
-- Ansible
 - Test frameworks like Mocha
 - Container technologies like Docker
 - Assertion libraries
-- CI/CD tools, Jenkins, Travis CI and Github actions
+- CI/CD tools,

 Please see my projects listed below 👇👇👇